Paul is standing before King Agrippa, telling the king about his

 repentance.
 For these causes the Jews caught me in the temple, and went about

 to kill me.
-Having therefore obtained help of God, I continue unto this day, witnessing
+Having therefore obtained help of God, I continue unto this day,

+unto the people, and to the Gentiles.”
 When Paul witnessed, he started at

-When Paul was a witness, he told people that they should repent and turn to God,
+When Paul was a witness, he told people “that they should repent and turn to God,

-and do works meet for repentance.
+and do works meet for repentance.”
 Just a few verses earlier Jesus said that people would be

 forgiven simply by believing.
 Why did Paul then emphasize repentance?
 Because